Last Updated: May 2nd, 2022 at 4:16 pm

 Types of Cases That Go All the Way to Trial

 Generally speaking, a case heads to trial when the two parties cannot come to an agreement.
 However, certain cases have more of a tendency than others to make it all the way to trial.
-This is typically because the settlement amount is a large sum, or because the matter of negligence is being disputed.
+This is typical because the settlement amount is a large sum, or because the matter of negligence is being disputed.

 The U.S. Department of Justice reports that nearly 96 percent of cases are settled outside of court.
 Examples of the types of cases that typically do not head to court include: